DavideDaCol/groovechip/README.md

 1. [Follow the instructions](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) for downloading both the ESP-IDF extension for Visual Studio Code and ESP-IDF itself; ESP-IDF is the actual framework needed to build the application and it can be easily installed directly from the extension;
 2. Press `ctrl + shift + p` or `cmd + shift + p` to open the command palette;
+3. Click on `ESP-IDF: SDK Configuration Editor (Menuconfig)` to open up the ESP32 hardware configuration menu;
+4. Toggle the following options: `Support for external, SPI-connected RAM`;
+5. From the option `Long file name support`, choose the option `Long file name buffer on stack`
-3. Click on `ESP-IDF: Add VS Code Configuration Folder` to create the necessary bindings for the extension to work properly;
+6. Open the command palette again and click on `ESP-IDF: Add VS Code Configuration Folder` to create the necessary bindings for the extension;
-3. Click on `ESP-IDF: Build Your Project` to build the source code;
+7. Click on `ESP-IDF: Build Your Project` to build the source code;
-4. Click on `ESP-IDF: Select Port to Use` and choose the interface that is currently being used by the ESP32
+8. Click on `ESP-IDF: Select Port to Use` and choose the interface that is currently being used by the ESP32
-5. Click on `ESP-IDF: Build, Flash and Start a Monitor on Your Device` to directly upload the code to the ESP32 and view its logs
+9. Click on `ESP-IDF: Build, Flash and Start a Monitor on Your Device` to directly upload the code to the ESP32 and view its logs

 ### Using ESP-IDF directly